 Henney calls it "a great liquid concealer that can be tapped on to any tattooed areas and layered for great coverage."

 Although this professional-grade concealer palette is pricey, Henney swears by it, saying it's "incredible at covering very large and bold tattoos."
-Featuring a "combo of correctors and concealers with very good coverage," these silicone-based concealers help hide tattoos for up to 24 hours.
+Featuring a "combo of correctors and concealers with good coverage," these silicone-based concealers help hide tattoos for up to 24 hours.

-Color us impressed by the shade range; the Melanin palette, shown here, is excellent for those with very deep skin tones who find that other concealers (literally) pale in comparison.
+Color us impressed by the shade range; the Melanin palette, shown here, is excellent for those with deep skin tones who find that other concealers (literally) pale in comparison.

 MAC Pro Longwear Concealer